 Gigabits Per Second (Gbps) to Terabits Per Second (Tbps) Converter

-Type a value into the Gigabits Per Second (Gbps) field to convert to Terabits Per Second (Tbps).
+Type your transfer speed in the input field to find Terabits Per Second (Tbps) equivalent of your Gigabit Per Second (Gbps) value.
 1 Gbps = 0.001 Tbps, covering both bit-based and byte-based transfer rate units.

 Convert Gigabits Per Second to Terabits Per Second